St. Gallen: Modern history

-In 1798 Napoleon invaded the Old Swiss Confederation, destroying the Ancien Régime.
+In 1798 the French invaded Switzerland, destroying the Ancien Régime.
 Under the Helvetic Republic both the abbey and the city lost their power and were combined with Appenzell into the Canton of Säntis.
 The Helvetic Republic was widely unpopular in Switzerland and was overthrown in 1803.
 Following the Act of Mediation the city of St. Gallen became the capital of the Protestant Canton of St. Gallen.

 One of the first acts of the new canton was to suppress the abbey.
 The monks were driven from the abbey; the last abbot died in Muri in 1829.
 In 1846 a rearrangement in the local dioceses made St. Gall a separate diocese, with the abbey church as its cathedral and a portion of the monastic buildings designated the bishop's residence.

 Gustav Adolf IV, former king of Sweden, spent the last years of his life in St. Gallen, and died there in 1837.

 In the 15th century, St. Gallen became known for producing quality textiles.
 In 1714, the zenith was reached with a yearly production of 38,000 pieces of cloth.
 The first depression occurred in the middle of the 18th century, caused by strong foreign competition and reforms in methods of cotton production.
 But St. Gallen recovered and an even more prosperous era arrived.

 At the beginning of the 19th century, the first embroidery machines were developed in St. Gallen.
 In 1910 the embroidery production constituted the largest export branch (18% of the total export value) in Switzerland and more than half of the worldwide production of embroidery originated in St. Gallen.
 One fifth of the population of the eastern part of Switzerland was involved with the textile industry.
 However, World War I and the Great Depression caused another severe crisis for St. Gallen embroidery.
 Only in the 1950s did the textile industry recover somewhat.
 Nowadays, because of competition and the prevalence of computer-operated embroidery machines, only a reduced textile industry has survived in St. Gallen; but its embroidered textiles are still popular with Parisian haute couture designers.